kartiik-26/bharat-ranch/README.md

    ```

 ### Frontend Setup
-1. Navigate to project root:
+1. Navigate to the project root:
    ```bash
    cd ..
    ```